Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 ## Adding a new `render` function

-If none of the availble functions does what you want, you might want to add a new function to the list, but before doing that please consider:
+If none of the available functions does what you want, you might want to add a new function to the list, but before doing that please consider:

 1. Can I extend what is already implemented with new functionality?